 - Community Checklist

 In 2013 the NFL fined Brandon Marshall, a player from the Chicago Bears, $10,500 for wearing green shoes on the field in recognition of Mental Illness Awareness Week.
 Marshall was diagnosed with borderline personality disorder in 2011, and has been a vocal advocate for awareness ever since.
 SAMHSA has identified a green ribbon with mental health awareness for many years.
 We plan to continue the color association since media attention on Marshall catapulted green shoes and mental health awareness into the public domain.

-Stand up and Soar for Children’s Mental Health Walk was a successful 2014 Awareness Day event, with all participants donning green shoes and flying or carrying kites.
+Stand up and Soar for Children’s Mental Health was a successful 2014 Awareness Day event, with all participants donning green shoes and flying or carrying kites.
 Shoe type doesn’t matter.
 If participants want to wear tennis shoes, Keds, flip flops, boots, etc. they can so long as they are green.
 Green shoelaces or pinning a green ribbon to shoes are also cost-efficient options.
 We suggest a mile long walk to match all fitness levels.
 We strongly encourage you to reach out to your city’s event department to secure all necessary city permits with as much lead time as possible.

-At the end of the Stand up and Soar for Children’s Mental Health Walk, participants and others who wish to join will participate in a kite flying ceremony to recognize children’s mental health.
+At the end of the Stand up and Soar for Children’s Mental Health Walk, participants and others who wish to join will participate in kite flying, games, a raffle and more to recognize children’s mental health.
 A park or school area will be ideal.
 The Texas System of Care’s logo is a kite.
 With all the System of Care champions participating, the kites send one cohesive message across the state.

-We encourage you to invite local schools, gyms, youth serving organizations, etc. to participate in the walks and kite flying ceremony (See more in the Creative Partnerships section).
+We encourage you to invite local schools, gyms, youth serving organizations, etc. to participate in the walks and awareness day activities (See more in the Creative Partnerships section).
+An Eventbrite registration link will also be available for the Austin event.